Visual-HTML/V-HTML/docs/index.md

 -----------------------------------------------

-Hosted on GitHub Pages | Site https://visual-html.github.io/V-HTML/ | GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.
+Hosted on GitHub Pages &accen; [GitHub Pages](https://pages.github.com/) is designed to host your personal, organization, or project pages from a GitHub repository.